Economic botany: Florida oranges

 Citrus has been a major commercial product in Florida since the 19th century.
-Florida produces over 70% of the U.S. citrus supply.
+Florida was once responsible for the majority of the U.S. citrus supply.
 The color of oranges is not related to ripening, but is a serious component for sales.
 The orange color only develops in areas with cool nighttime temperatures.
 In tropical climates, growers often expose the fruit to ethylene, to promote the loss of chlorophyll and expose the beta-carotenes (the orange color).

 North American apples

-Apples are not native to North America, but today the North American continent boasts the greatest diversity of apples in the world.
-Part of this is due to "Johnny Appleseed," real name John Chapman.
+Apples are not native to North America, but the North American continent boasts the greatest diversity of apples in the world.
+Part of this is due to Johnny Appleseed, whose real name was John Chapman.
 Chapman spent 48 years travelling all along the American northwest spreading apple seeds and planting trees.
 While apples come in literally thousands of varieties, the majority of the apple market is based on three: Red Delicious, Golden Delicious, and Granny Smith.